Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: The case of SMC-like dust

 \section{The case of SMC-like dust}

-In the main text, we investigated dust properties such as $T_{\rm d, peak}$, $A_{\rm V}$, attenuation curves, and IRX--$\Delta\beta$ assuming MW-like dust.
-In this Appendix, we examine the case of SMC-like dust to test the robustness of our results to different dust compositions.
+In the main text, we investigated dust observables such as $T_{\rm d, peak}$, $A_{\rm V}$, attenuation curves, and IRX--$\Delta\beta$ assuming MW-like dust.
+However, the SMC dust model is also a commonly adopted choice in the literature for high-redshift galaxy studies, as the SMC provides a good analogue for high-redshift galaxies due to its low-metallicity environment \citep[0.15-0.2 $Z_\odot$; ][]{Choudhury:2018, Reddy:2018, Liang:2021_IRX_beta, Vijayan:2022}.
+Therefore, in this Appendix, we examine the case of SMC-like dust to test the robustness of our results to different dust compositions.

-Figure \ref{fig:dust_properties_statistical_SMC} shows the comparison of dust properties between system-integrated values and individual components (clumps and diffuse regions) for SMC-like dust.
+Figure \ref{fig:dust_properties_statistical_SMC} shows a comparison of dust observables between system-integrated values and individual components (clumps and diffuse regions) for SMC-like dust.
 Since the SMC extinction curve is steeper than the MW curve at rest-frame UV wavelengths and lacks a UV bump, the UV slope $\beta_{\rm UV}$ is shifted redder by $\langle \beta_{\rm UV, SMC} \rangle - \langle \beta_{\rm UV, MW} \rangle \sim 0.3$--0.7 (see the bottom-left panel of Figure \ref{fig:dust_properties_statistical_SMC} and Table \ref{table:statistical_dust_properties_SMC}).
 However, the median values and scatter from the system-integrated values for other properties such as peak dust temperature and attenuation ($A_{\rm V}$, $A_{\rm UV}$) are similar to those of MW-like dust.

 Figure \ref{fig:attenuation_curve_SMC} shows dust attenuation curves for SMC-like dust.
 Although the dust composition differs, the attenuation curves for system-integrated values are similar to those of MW-like dust: grayer than the Calzetti attenuation law with $\langle S_{\rm Cal} \rangle - \langle S_{\rm SMC(MW)} \rangle = 0.5\, (0.7)$.
 The behavior that attenuation curves for clumps (diffuse components) are grayer (steeper) than the system-integrated curves remains the same as in the MW case.